-(2) Expansion capital expenditures in 2007 include approximately \$13.4 million related to the June 1, 2007 acquisition of the Syracuse Terminal and the construction in progress in connection with our agreement to connect our Nederland Terminal to a Port Arthur, Texas refinery.
+(1) Expansion capital expenditures in 2007 include the acquisition of the Syracuse Terminal and the construction in progress in connection with our agreement to connect our Nederland Terminal to a Port Arthur, Texas refinery.
 Expansion capital also includes further construction of crude oil storage tanks at the Nederland Terminal.

-- (3) Expansion capital expenditures in 2008 include approximately \$185.4 million related to the acquisition of the MagTex refined products pipeline system, construction of tankage and pipeline assets in connection with our agreement to connect the Nederland Terminal to a Port Arthur, Texas refinery and construction of additional crude oil storage tanks at the Nederland Terminal. - (4) Expansion capital expenditures for the nine months ended September 30, 2008 were \$73.4 million, which includes construction in progress in connection with our agreement to connect our Nederland Terminal to a Port Arthur, Texas refinery, and the construction of additional crude oil storage tanks at Nederland. - (5) Expansion capital expenditures for the nine months ended September 30, 2009 were \$143.5 million, which includes the acquisitions of a refined products terminal in Romulus, Michigan and Excel Pipeline LLC, the owner of a crude oil pipeline which services Gary Williams' Wynnewood, Oklahoma refinery, and the construction pursuant to our agreement to connect our Nederland Terminal to a Port Arthur, Texas refinery.
-Expansion capital also includes refined products terminal optimization and construction of additional crude oil storage tanks at Nederland. - (6) Includes equity income from investments in the following joint ventures: Explorer Pipeline Company, Wolverine Pipe Line Company, West Shore Pipe Line Company, Yellowstone Pipe Line Company, West Texas Gulf Pipe Line Company and Mid-Valley Pipeline Company.
-Equity income from these investments has been included based on our respective ownership percentages of each, and from the dates of acquisition forward. - (7) Cash distributions paid per unit to limited partners include payments made per unit during the period stated.
+(2) Expansion capital expenditures in 2008 include the acquisition of the MagTex refined products pipeline system, construction of tankage and pipeline assets in connection with our agreement to connect the Nederland Terminal to a Port Arthur, Texas refinery and construction of additional crude oil storage tanks at the Nederland Terminal.

+(3) Expansion capital expenditures in 2009 include the acquisitions of a refined products terminal in Romulus, Michigan and Excel Pipeline LLC, the owner of a crude oil pipeline which services Gary Williams' Wynnewood, Oklahoma refinery, and the construction pursuant to our agreement to connect our Nederland Terminal to a Port Arthur, Texas refinery.
+Expansion capital also includes refined products terminal optimization and construction of additional crude oil storage tanks at Nederland.

+(4) Expansion capital expenditures for the six months ended June 30, 2009 include construction in progress in connection with our agreement to connect our Nederland Terminal to a Port Arthur, Texas refinery, and the construction of additional crude oil storage tanks at Nederland.

+- (5) Expansion capital expenditures for the six months ended June 30, 2010 include construction projects to expand services at the refined products terminals, increase tankage at the Nederland facility and expand upon the refined products platform in the southwest United States. - (6) Includes equity income from investments in the following joint ventures: Explorer Pipeline Company, Wolverine Pipe Line Company, West Shore Pipe Line Company, Yellowstone Pipe Line Company, West Texas Gulf Pipe Line Company and Mid-Valley Pipeline Company. - (7) Cash distributions paid per unit to limited partners include payments made per unit during the period stated.
 Cash distributions declared per unit to limited partners include distributions declared per unit related to the quarters within the period stated.
 Declared distributions are paid within 45 days following the close of each quarter. - (8) EBITDA and distributable cash flow provide additional information for evaluating our ability to make distributions to our unitholders and our general partner.
-The following table reconciles the difference between net income, as determined under United States generally accepted accounting principles, and EBITDA and distributable cash flow (in thousands) as well as net cash provided by operating activities and EBITDA (in thousands):
+The following table reconciles the difference between net income, as determined under United States generally accepted accounting principles, and EBITDA and distributable cash flow (in thousands) as well as net cash provided by (used in) operating activities and EBITDA (in thousands):